-The total cost of wholesale power is the average total cost per MWh of wholesale electricity in PJM markets.54 The costs of each component and subcomponent may vary by location and time period.
-The total costs are the sum of the total charges for the individual billing line items in each category divided by real-time load, even when a specific category is not charged on that basis.
+The total cost of wholesale power is the average total cost per MWh of wholesale electricity in PJM markets.50 The costs of each component and subcomponent may vary by location and time period.
+The total costs are the sum of the total charges for the individual billing line items in each category divided by real time load, even when a specific category is not charged on that basis.
 The total cost of wholesale power and the components of that cost are presented for informational purposes and should not be used to calculate the costs of any specific market activity in PJM.
 The total cost includes the cost of energy, capacity, transmission service, ancillary services, and administrative fees billed through PJM systems.
-Table 1-9 shows the total cost, by component, for 2023 and 2024.
+Table 1-9 shows the total cost, by component, for the first three months of 2024 and 2025.

 The total costs shown in Table 1-9 equal the total cost per MWh, by category, multiplied by the total real time load.
 The total costs are different from the total billing values that PJM reports as shown in Figure 1-2.
-PJM's reported total billing values represent the total dollars that pass through the PJM settlement process.
+PJM's reported total billing values represent the total dollars (charges) that pass through the PJM settlement process.

-Each of the components in Table 1-9 is defined in PJM's Open Access Transmission Tariff (OATT) and PJM Operating Agreement and each is collected through PJM's billing system.55
+Each of the components in Table 1-9 is defined in PJM's Open Access Transmission Tariff (OATT) and PJM Operating Agreement and each is collected through PJM's settlement process.51

-Table 1-9 shows that energy, capacity and transmission charges are the three largest components of the total cost per MWh of wholesale power, comprising 97.1 percent of the total cost per MWh in 2024.
-The total cost of energy per MWh increased from \$30.40 in 2023 to \$32.58 in 2024, an increase of 7.2 percent.
-The total cost of capacity per MWh decreased from \$4.63 in 2023 to \$3.65 in 2024, a decrease of 21.1 percent.
-The total cost of transmission per MWh increased from \$16.54 in 2023 to \$17.71 in 2024, an increase of 7.1 percent.
-The total cost per MWh of wholesale power increased from \$53.08 in 2023 to \$55.54 in 2024, an increase of 4.6 percent.
+Table 1-9 shows that energy, capacity and transmission charges are the three largest components of the total cost per MWh of wholesale power, comprising 97.8 percent of the total cost per MWh in the first three months of 2025.
+The total cost of energy per MWh increased by \$23.18 from \$31.33 in the first three months of 2024 to \$54.51 in the first three months of 2025, an increase of 74.0 percent.
+The total cost of capacity per MWh increased by \$.10 from \$3.47 in the first three months of 2024 to \$3.57 in the first three months of 2025, an increase of 2.8 percent.
+The total cost of transmission per MWh increased by \$0.23 from \$17.60 in the first three months of 2024 to \$17.83 in the first three